Pennsylvania POA Attorneys

 Power of Attorney

 In life, there may come a time when you are unable to make a decision for yourself for any number of reasons.
 A Power of Attorney (POA) gives another person the power to make financial decisions and property transactions on your behalf.
 The individual who is named to act on your behalf is known as the agent.
 You may decide to execute a power of attorney if you become unable to handle matters for yourself due to sickness or an injury, or if you will be away for an extended period of time.
 It is important to have strong legal guidance when appointing power of attorney.
-The Pennsylvania POA attorneys at Friedman Schuman have over 40 years of experience assisting clients in estate planning matters, including a power of attorney.
-If you need legal guidance in appointing someone as your agent or drafting a durable power of attorney, contact Friedman Schuman today.
+The Pennsylvania POA attorneys at Friedman Schuman Layser have over 40 years of experience assisting clients in estate planning matters, including a power of attorney.
+If you need legal guidance in appointing someone as your agent or drafting a durable power of attorney, contact Friedman Schuman Layser today.

 Power of attorney in Pennsylvania